 Hormone levels in some women that are unbalanced or changing

 Pain from health issues that linger over long periods of time

 Some hormonal contributors may include:

-- Premenstrual syndrome (PMS) causes headaches, bloating, headaches, anxiety, joint, and muscle pain.
+Premenstrual syndrome (PMS) causes headaches, bloating, headaches, anxiety, joint pain, and muscle pain.

-- Perimenopause and Menopause are another time in a woman’s life when hormone levels are unsteady.
+Perimenopause and menopause are other times in a woman’s life when hormone levels are unsteady.

 Depression Specific to Women